 Notice the same pattern as the orange email shown above.
-This email has quite a bit different of a tone, maybe because it is focused towards companies and not freelancers themselves.
-This is that trendy blue that many businesses use as part of their logos, like Skype, Twitter and others utilize.
+This email has quite a bit different tone, maybe because it is focused on companies and not freelancers themselves.
+This is that trendy blue that many businesses use as part of their logos, like Skype, Twitter, and others utilize.

 Notice Marketo’s use of purple as the main color in this email.
 Being an ad for a trade show app, the color works, as it gives both the app and the email an almost luxuriant feel.

 Black, White, Gray, Brown and Beige